Mathaeusxs/outfit7-test/README.md

 ### Build Architecture

 1. **Base Build Environment** - Contains all dependencies and build tools
-2. **Application Builds** - API and Frontend built from the base image
+2. **Application Builds** - API and Frontends built from the base image
 3. **Runtime Images** - Minimal production images with only runtime dependencies

 ### Building with Docker Compose